nmnowak/pemplate/README.md

 A template for creating projects with nbdev.

 # Usage
-After cloning the repo run:
+After cloning the repo run the following to initialize the project:
 > docker-compose --file nbdev-env/docker-compose.yml --project-directory . run setup

-to initialize the project and then run:
+Run the below command to launch jupyter lab and start developing:
 > docker-compose --file nbdev-env/docker-compose.yml --project-directory . up

-to launch jupyter lab and start developing.